-This board game storage has a place for everything!
-This design has room for all your games!
+This board game storage has a place for everything you need for family game night!
+This design has room for all your games.
 Plus, it looks like a cute cupboard.
 Open the doors and you have pull outs for easy game access to cards, little pieces and game boards.

 Repurposing an old entertainment center or creating additional shelving around your TV could work just like this.

 4. Use Plastic Shoe Boxes as Board Game Storage